Introduction

 - Toggle Interactivity

-Users can adjust the diagram's zoom level according to their needs.
-This can be achieved by either using the mouse scroll along with the CTRL button or simply through zoom controls.
-To navigate the diagram, users can right-click and drag their mouse to pan the view in different directions.
+Users can change the zoom level of the diagram based on their preferences.
+This can be done by either using the mouse scroll along with the CTRL button or through zoom controls.
+To move around the diagram, users can right-click and drag their mouse to pan the view in different directions.

-The "Fit View" option instantly resets the ER diagram to its default fit view on the screen.
+The "Fit View" option instantly resets the ER diagram to its default view on the screen.

 Add/Edit Relationships